 #1 – Directors must act within their powers

 Company directors must act in accordance with the company’s constitution, and only exercise powers for the purposes for which they are conferred.
 The company’s constitution primarily includes its articles of association.

 Examples of ways in which directors might inadvertently overstep their authority include:

-- allotting shares within the threshold, but where the purposes is to dilute another shareholder’s interest rather than to raise money for the company; and
+- Allotting shares within the threshold, but where the purpose is to dilute another shareholder’s interest rather than to raise money for the company; and